Southern Conservation Partners

 Cumberland Mountains Protection Strategies

 The Southern Cumberland Mountains Plateau of the Southern Appalachians is among the most biologically diverse landscapes of the southeastern United States are some of the most biodiverse in the country.
 It's pressurized layers of limestone, shale, coal and sandstone support habitat for species found nowhere else in the world — yet only 10 percent of the Plateau is protected.
-The Open Space Institute has partnered with other land conservation efforts In the Southern Cumberlands to protect nearly 40,000 acres since 2008.
-To honor the landscape, the Open Space Institute has created a multimedia ArcGIS Story Map (viewable here) that uses maps, narratives and video to illustrate conservation in the region, while showing the threats it faces.
+The Open Space Institute has partnered with other land conservation efforts In the Southern Cumberland mountains to protect over 40,000 acres since 2008.
+The Open Space Institute has created a multimedia ArcGIS Story Map (viewable here) that uses maps, narratives and video to illustrate conservation in the region, while showing the threats it faces.
 The Story Map focuses on the Fiery Gizzard area of Tennessee's South Cumberland State Park to demonstrate inspiring efforts save this natural area.

 Documenting and Protecting Biodiversity on Conserved Lands

-We recommend this Land Trust Alliance guide for applying conservation biology to land conservation projects.
+This Land Trust Alliance guide applies conservation biology to land conservation projects.
 The handbook, authored by Christopher Wilson, explains biodiversity and how to use and apply biological information in land protection project selection, fundraising, design of conservation easement agreements, compilation of site baseline documentation, management plans, and assuring that a land conservation project meets IRS Treasury regulations and Land Trust Standards and Practices.

 E.O Wilson Foundation's Biodiversity Preservation Resources